2019-21 CAST Visiting Artist

 Interspecies communicator using living material to explore the unknown

-During her residency at MIT hosted by Professor Caroline A. Jones of the History Theory Criticism section of the Department of Architecture at MIT School of Architecture and Planning, Jenna Sutela is pursuing her interest in biological and computational art, making use of organisms such as Bacillus subtilis nattō bacteria and the “many-headed” slime mold Physarum polycephalum.
+During her residency at MIT sponsored by Professor Caroline A. Jones of the History, Theory and Criticism section of the Department of Architecture at the MIT School of Architecture and Planning, Jenna Sutela is pursuing her interest in biological and computational art, making use of organisms such as the Bacillus subtilis nattō bacterium and the “many-headed” slime mold Physarum polycephalum.
 Through her work with living materials, Sutela questions how humans and microbes relate to each other, exploring possibilities for interspecies communication.
-For example, Sutela’s previous work invites considerations of how the decision-making mechanisms of social amoebae could be the preferred model for constructing artificial intelligence (AI).

 With a practice in sculpture, installations, sound art, and video, Sutela’s residency impacts several areas of MIT, stimulating curiosity-driven research in labs as well as providing new perspectives on organic and synthetic life for students and other community members who experience her class visits and performance.